Jaimilit/Punk-Rock-Trivia/README.md

 DESIGN

-I chose a to create this page in keeping with the punk rock theme.
+I chose a to create this page in keeping with a punk rock theme.
 The background I have chosen is a wallpaper/collage of punk rock bands.
 It is in keeping with the punk rock style.
 I have chosen 3 main colors here - white, black, and red - all very punk rock.
 The title is simple and the red background makes it pop.
 And the start button is big, so you can't miss starting the game.
 For font, I have used Monsterrat which is easy to read

 FEATURES